pkp/ojs-user-guide/en/editorial-workflow.md

 ## <a name="editorial-actions"></a> Editorial Actions

 At the top right of each stage of the workflow, you'll see the editorial actions available to you.
 These decisions change with each stage.
-But in most cases, they complete the current stage and forward the submission onto the next stage.
+In most cases, they complete the current stage and forward the submission onto the next stage.

-Read the help guide for each stage to learn more about the editorial actions.
+Read the [help guide](https://docs.pkp.sfu.ca/learning-ojs/en/editorial-workflow) for each stage to learn more about the editorial actions.

 ## <a name="participants"></a>Participants